brianparmstrong/electoral-college/README.md

-The first Electoral College application available in npm open source!
+The first Electoral College module available in npm open source!

 # How Do I Use This?

-Go to [HOW_TO_USE](./docs/HOW_TO_USE.md) for complete information.
+Go to [DocumentationTemplate](./.storybook/DocumentationTemplate.mdx) for complete information.

 # What Does This Module Do?